 - Government Entities — Accidents involving hazardous or dangerous road conditions can lead to a claim against the government if the conditions led to or were a factor in the cause of the crash.

 Fatal accidents involving large trucks increased by 5.4 percent in 2016.
-The number of large trucks involved in collisions in Indiana also increased from 2015 to 2016.
+The number of involved in collisions in Indiana also increased from 2015 to 2016.
 If you are injured or you have lost a loved one in a large truck accident, call Poynter & Bucheri, LLC for a free consultation to discuss your options for filing an Indiana truck accident claim.

 We Specialize in Helping Victims Like You Who Have Been Injured by Accidents Involving Large Trucks!